You attempted to access a category that has expired and is no longer available.

 · Funding for facilitators and speakers’ fees will be allocated based on the estimated costs of the speaker/facilitator.
 Final payment will be made for approved costs, or the actual costs should this be less than the approved cost.

-· Funding for accommodation for a speaker/facilitator will be allocated based on estimated costs.
+· Funding for accommodation and meals for a speaker/facilitator will be allocated based on estimated costs.
 State Government travel guidelines require travel to be completed at an economical rate and will be used as a guide to reasonableness.
 Final payment will be made for approved costs, or the actual costs should this be less than the approved cost.

 · Funding for flights will be allocated based on the estimated costs for flights from the nearest centre.
 Final payment will be made for approved costs, or the actual costs should this be less than the approved cost.